Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

-Women's fashions of 1914–1920 were heavily influenced by World War I (the Great War) as well as the women's suffrage movement.
-These are the fashions featured in the second season of the popular PBS drama Downton Abbey which is set in the years 1916 - 1919.
+Women's fashions of 1914–1920 were heavily influenced by World War I (The Great War) as well as the women's suffrage movement.
 Though clothing of this time is often referred to as Edwardian, in the strictest sense it is not, as King Edward VII died in 1910.

-Shortly before the outbreak of World War I, fashion had taken on a whole new look based on Orientalism with its soft drapery and bold prints.
-The lines of Russian peasant costume appeared in hip-length tunics, a style that lasted through the war years.
+Shortly before the outbreak of World War I, fashion had taken on a whole new look based on influences from Turkey, the Middle East, and Asia with soft drapery and bold prints.
+The lines of Russian peasant costumes appeared in hip-length tunics, a style that lasted through the war years.

 By 1914, women's clothing had lost the rigid, tailored lines of the Edwardian period, and the styles of fashion's first great design genius, Paul Poiret, obliterated the need for tight-fitting corsets.